dask/dask/docs/source/setup.rst

       ``Scheduler`` and ``Worker`` objects from Python as part of a distributed Tornado TCP application.
 This page is useful for those building custom frameworks.
-    - :doc:`Docker <setup/docker>` containers are available and may be useful in some of the solutions above.
+    - :doc:`Docker <setup/docker>` images are available and may be useful in some of the solutions above.
     - :doc:`Cloud <setup/cloud>` for current recommendations on how to
       deploy Dask and Jupyter on common cloud providers like Amazon, Google, or